Ode to the Sisters Against Disablement (SAD) Code, 2025

 • About:

-Created as part of I wish gays hung out at places where we could sit down at Gallery 400, University of Illinois, Chicago
+These drawings were created as part of I wish gays hung out at places where we could sit down at Gallery 400, University of Illinois, Chicago, curated by Lauren Leving.

 • Year: 2025